-- 21. Possession and/or use of any item not explicitly stated in the student handbook, that is illegal, unlawful or considered to be dangerous, will result in consequences including suspension or expulsion as well as police and parent/guardian notification. - 22.
+- 22. Possession and/or use of any item not explicitly stated in the student handbook, that is illegal, unlawful or considered to be dangerous, will result in consequences including suspension or expulsion as well as police and parent/guardian notification. - 23.
 Pranks causing disruption to the educational process or intending to disrupt the educational process will result in ten (10) days of out-of-school suspension and notification of the police for appropriate charges.
-In addition, the issue will be referred to the superintendent for expulsion review. - 23.
+In addition, the issue will be referred to the superintendent for expulsion review. - 24.
 Profanity to Staff Students are prohibited from the use of profane and abusive language, whether written or spoken, to all staff members.
-Profane language which is intended or reasonably viewed by administration as being disruptive, directed, or indirectly written or spoken to staff members will be subjected to the following disciplinary action: - a) First offense three (3) days out-of-school suspension. - b) Second offense five (5) days out-of-school suspension. - c) Third offense ten (10) days out-of-school suspension. - 24.
-Refusal to participate in Drug Test Board Policy 227.1 will result in the following discipline: - a) First Offense- three (3) days out-of-school suspension. - b) Second Offense- five (5) days out-of-school suspension. - c.)
-Third Offense- ten (10) days out-of-school suspension
+Profane language which is intended or reasonably viewed by administration as being disruptive, directed, or indirectly written or spoken to staff members will be subjected to the following disciplinary action: - a) First offense three (3) days out-of-school suspension. - b) Second offense five (5) days out-of-school suspension. - c) Third offense ten (10) days out-of-school suspension. - 25.
+Refusal to participate in Drug Test Board Policy 227.1 will result in removal from extracurricular activities and loss of driving privileges until compliant with policy.

-25. Risking or Causing a Catastrophe
+26. Risking or Causing a Catastrophe